NecroEye/necroeye/README.md

 ### Hi there 👋

 - My name is Muratcan Gözüm, but you can call me Murat.
-- Primarily doing Android Development
+- Android Developer focused on Android XML, Jetpack Compose, and Compose Multiplatform (KMP).

 ## Tech Stack